-Our Mission is to have women as equal participants in trade and technical roles in the electricity sector.
-We work in close collaboration with a wide range of firms to advance the collective outcome for the many stakeholders already significantly engaged in developing workforces that are reflective of regional diversity.
-We do this through merging perspectives from the field and advising leaders.
+As a national not-for-profit, our mission is to have women as equal participants in trade and technical roles in the electricity sector.
+We work in close collaboration with a wide range of firms to advance and support the interests of the many stakeholders already significantly engaged in developing workforces that are reflective of regional diversity.

 Women of Powerline Technicians (Women of PLT) officially launched in 2016, in Ottawa, Ontario, Canada.
-We are a volunteered-based not-for-profit.
 Our vision and ambition for the future of work go well beyond Canada’s electricity sector.

 Who We Are